What can an HRA reimburse?

 How does an HRA work?

-With an HRA, you give eligible employees a monthly allowance for medical care.
-Depending on your HRA type, the IRS may set annual contribution limits that cap how much of an allowance you can offer.
+With an HRA, you give eligible employees a defined monthly contribution, called an allowance, that they can spend on qualified healthcare costs.
+Depending on your HRA type, the IRS may set maximum annual limits that cap how much of an allowance you can offer.
 Once an employee buys an eligible medical expense and submits claim documentation, you reimburse them tax-free up to their set allowance amount.
+Once they reach their limit, they can’t exceed it.

 HRA allowances can roll over monthly.
-But unlike a health savings account (HSA), unused HRA funds stay with you at the end of the year and if an employee leaves your company.
-This gives employers more control over their benefits budget and gives employees more flexibility over their healthcare spending.
+But unlike a health savings account (HSA), unused HRA funds with PeopleKeep remain with the employer at the end of the year, and if an employee leaves your company.
+This gives employers more control over their benefits budget and provides employees with greater flexibility in managing their healthcare spending.

-Lastly, all types of HRAs are tax-advantaged benefits for employers and employees.
+Lastly, according to the final rules outlined by the IRS in 2019, all compliant HRAs are tax-advantaged benefits for employers and employees3, provided employees meet applicable coverage requirements.
 Reimbursements are tax-deductible and payroll tax-free for employers.
-They’re also income-tax-free for your staff.
+They’re also income-tax-free for your participating employees.

-Now that you know how HRAs work, let’s review the two main categories eligible for reimbursement.
+Now that you understand how HRAs work, let’s review the two main categories that are eligible expenses for reimbursement.

 1. Insurance premiums

 The first category is insurance premiums.
 You can reimburse employees for individual health insurance premiums if you offer a qualified small employer HRA (QSEHRA) or an individual coverage HRA (ICHRA).
-But you can’t reimburse employees for insurance premiums with a group coverage HRA (GCHRA).
+But, according to IRS guidelines, you can’t reimburse employees for insurance premiums if you have an HRA that’s integrated with a group plan, like a group coverage HRA (GCHRA).

-Remember that if you’re paying for an insurance policy with pre-tax dollars, you can’t receive reimbursement for the payment through an HRA.
-Because an HRA is a tax-free benefit, this rule prevents you from receiving tax-free reimbursements for the costs, which the federal government considers “double dipping.”
-This prevents employees from paying an expense pre-tax and also getting reimbursed for that same cost.
+However, if an employee is paying for an insurance policy with pre-tax dollars, they can’t receive HRA reimbursement for the payment.
+Remember, an HRA is a tax-free benefit.
+So, this rule prevents employees from paying an expense with pre-tax money and then receiving a tax-free reimbursement for the same cost.
+The federal government would consider this action to be “double dipping”4.

 - Major medical individual health plan premiums